azhu000/Joe-s-Grab-and-Go/README.md

 - install python (3.9)
 - install flask via pip: `pip install Flask`
 - run the flask web server:

+in order to activate the virtual environment... you have to be in the repository directory

+and the use the command [ .\venv\Scripts\activate ]

+in order to deactivate the virtual environment, you can use the command [ deactivate ]

 - ```bash
     set FLASK_APP=/full/path/to/your/folder/app.py
     python -m flask run